tylim88/FirelordJS/README.md

 # FirelordJS

-FirelordJS is the only library capable of providing insane type safety while exposing almost all the API of the official Firestore SDK.
-The goal is to end Firestore typing madness.
+FirelordJS is the only library capable of providing truly generic type safety while exposing almost all the API of the official Firestore SDK.

+It is time to end Firestore typing madness once and for all.

 ```ts
 type Example = MetaTypeCreator<